 Join one of the most popular novenas in the world.
-Immerse yourself and the nations in the ocean of His Mercy.
+Immerse yourself in the ocean of His Mercy.

 These souls cause Me more suffering than any others; it was from such souls that My soul felt the most revulsion in the Garden of Olives.
 It was on their account that I said: 'My Father, if it is possible, let this cup pass Me by.'
 The last hope of salvation for them is to flee to My Mercy.

 In her diary, St. Faustina wrote that Jesus told her: